PERSOL HR DATA BANK in APAC

 Definition of wages

-The term "wages" mean the basic pay and other allowances to be paid in cash to an employee in return for the work performed under the employment contract (LPA, Article 5).
+The term “wages” shall mean the money to be paid in cash to an employee in return for the work performed under the employment contract (LPA, Article 5).
 From the judicial precedent, in addition to basic pay, wages include the other allowances that are paid in return for the work performed regularly in a fixed amount with no conditions.

 Due date for wage payment